 5. Reconnect to the real world

-So, refocusing our attention to our external realities – a catch up with a friend, a trip to the cinema, etc – deflates and undermines chronically negative perception.
+So, refocusing our attention on our external realities – a catch-up with a friend, a trip to the cinema, etc – deflates and undermines chronically negative perceptions.

 Try something new and perhaps you'll get to learn something about yourself that you may have never known before.

 Cathartic exercises are a good way to process and channel emotions in a proactive and productive way.
 To release them and do something rewarding.